tariqk-analytics/customer-purchase-behaviour-analysis-excel-powerbi/README.md

 # 🧾Customer Behavior Analysis
-_Analyzing customer buying patterns and revenue contribution to uncover high-value segments and optimize sales strategy using Python, Excel, and Power BI._
+_Analyzing customer buying patterns and revenue contribution to uncover high-value segments and optimize sales strategy using Excel and Power BI._

 ---